Radios, how do they work?

 But that averaging timescale is of interest too: in the aforementioned article, we informally noted that the resulting composite waveforms have shorter periods if the original frequencies are far apart, and longer periods if the frequencies are close.
 Well, as it turns out, for scalar multiplication, the low-frequency cycle is always |f1 - f2|, superimposed on top of a (less interesting) high-frequency component f1 + f2:

-Divide both sides by two, flip it around, and you end up with a formula that equates the product of two sine frequencies to a sum of cosines running at f1 - f2 and f1 + f2:
+If we divide both sides by two and flip the expression around, we end up with a formula that equates the product of two sine frequencies to an average of two independent cosines running at |f1 - f2| and f1 + f2:

 Heck, we don’t even need to believe in trigonometry.
 A closely-related phenomenon has been known to musicians for ages: when you simultaneously play two very similar tones, you end up with an unexpected, slowly-pulsating “beat frequency”.
 Here’s a demonstration of a 5 Hz beat produced by combining 400 Hz and 405 Hz: